ericphilbaz/CADA-VAE-Keras/README.md

 - [Paper](https://arxiv.org/pdf/1812.01784.pdf)
 - [Original PyTorch implementation](https://github.com/edgarschnfld/CADA-VAE-PyTorch)

+## Differences to PyTorch implementation

-Opposed to the paper, the losses are averaged (instead of summed) over each minibatch.
+- Losses are averaged (instead of summed) over each minibatch.
 This allows a more flexible batch size.
 For this, an additional weighting factor for the reconstruction loss is introduced.
+- Generalized Few-Shot and non-generalized Zero-Shot are not implemented.

 ## Requirements